Surfaces of Light

 The eye is the organ of distance and separation, whereas touch is the sense of nearness, intimacy and affection.
 The eye surveys, controls and investigates, whereas touch approaches and caresses.

 Juhani Pallasmaa, The Eyes of The Skin

-It is only when we are actively engaged in painting, cleaning, making or re-making surfaces that we connect intimately again with the materiality of that space.
+It is only when we are painting, cleaning, making or re-making surfaces that we re-connect intimately with the materiality of that space.

-A room may be somewhere we take for granted, until we decide to change it.
-When we change it we reconsider its possibilities and potential.
+When we make changes to a space we consider its possibilities and potential.
 What more can we do to this room – what more can it do for us?

 In 2016 for the Chinati Foundation, Marfa, the artist, Robert Irwin created Dawn To Dusk.
 This is ‘interiors’ as sculpture, as art.

-As they move through the space the viewer connects to the changing light of the desert.
+As viewers move through the space they connect to the changing light of the desert.
 From blinding sun through to the rich, warm evening hues, this environment is about the simplicity of interior space – and light, expressed in the simple sculptural qualities of architectural interiors.
-In this setting, we stop, we look, we notice it.
+In this setting, we have to stop, look and notice.

-There is that moment… when light hits the shiny surface of a watch, or a glass, and bounces around the room.
-Is it merely a playful distraction… a creative pause.. or both?
+There is the delight of a moment when light hits the shiny surface of a watch, or a glass, and bounces around the room.
+A playful distraction… a creative pause.. or a moment of joy?

-These images taken in my home mean something to me.
+All these images were taken by me in my home and so they mean something special to me.

 At the time they made me stop and look.
 Now, captured as photographs they are images that still bring me joy.
 Images of beauty that may spark an idea and a new way of looking.